Yandex Cloud

 API

-1. In the management console, select the folder where the certificate is located.
+1. In the management console, select the folder with your certificate.

-3. Copy the contents of the ID field for the certificate you want to save.
+3. Copy the ID field data for the certificate you want to save.

-1. View a description of the CLI command to get the certificate list:
+1. View the description of the CLI command for getting a list of certificates:

 yc cm certificate list --help